PTKay/BetterGenerationsConfigTool/README.md

 # Better Sonic Generations Config Tool
-An tweaked version of Sonic Generations' configuration tool, using [Sajid's](https://github.com/Sajidur78) decompilation as a base.
+A tweaked version of Sonic Generations' configuration tool, using [Sajid's](https://github.com/Sajidur78) decompilation as a base.

 This aims to maintain the same design as the original configuration tool, but with some tweaks in order to fix some issues and design inconsistencies.